njaldea/mono/README.md

-# Mono repo trial

-This repo is to serve as template for creating monorepo.
+# Nil's monorepo

+This repo will be my sandbox to try different tools and libraries for my own learning experience.
+Packages will be published to npmjs with `@nil-` scope.

 ---